tinkernerd/PyPassGen/README.md

 ## Contributing
 Contributions are welcome.
 Feel free to fork the repo, open an issue, or submit a pull request.

+I have to give credit where credit is due.
+The options Idea I got from one of friends (add username if on github) seeing their password generator.
+I didn't have special characters, or easy to remember options before.
 ---

 ## License